 Podcasting has grown from a niche hobby to a must-have marketing tool.
 There are currently around 1.75 million podcasts around the world, and more are coming every day.
-Topics for podcasts vary from celebrity interviews to science to music and, of course, to food and the restaurant industry.
-Recently, our very own Brian Wayne, the Vice President of Customer Service at QSR Automations, was featured on The Main Course podcast to discuss how the company has promoted technological solutions to off-premise dining trends and curbside pickup.
-His interview is a great example of the restaurant podcast’s power to enlighten, inform, and entertain.
+Topics for podcasts vary from celebrity interviews to science to music and, of course, to the food and the restaurant industry.
+Our very own Brian Wayne, the Vice President of Customer Service at QSR Automations, was featured on The Main Course podcast to discuss how the company has promoted technological solutions to off-premise dining trends and curbside pickup.
+Recently, Wayne made an appearance on the Shandeeland podcast to explore how restaurant technologies can enhance the customer experience.
+His interviews are a great example of the restaurant podcast’s power to enlighten, inform, and entertain.
 With so many great restaurant podcasts to choose from, where do you start?

 The Main Course